-During lesson time we expect all mobile phones belonging to staff to be switched off unless there is a specific agreement for this not to be the case.
+During lesson time we expect all mobile phones belonging to staff members to be on silent/vibrate mode and only to be used in emergencies in a relevant place away from pupils.

 Where required for safety reasons in off-site activities, a school mobile phone is provided for staff for contact with pupils, parents or the school.
 Staff will never use personal mobile phones in any situation where their mobile phone number or other personal details may be revealed to a pupil or parent.
-(In an emergency, where a staff member doesn't have access to a school-owned device, they should use their own device and hide (by inputting 141) their own mobile number for confidentiality purposes.)
+In an emergency, where a staff member doesn't have access to a school-owned device, they should use their own device and hide (by inputting 141) their own mobile number for confidentiality purposes.